-Different types of roofing materials and solutions to roofing are always being improved to keep water out and heat in efficiently.
-While the future for roofing materials is very bright, there aren’t any specific products that are better than that which is already on the market.
+Different types of roofing materials and solutions to roofing are always being improved to keep water out and heat in, efficiently.
+While the future for roofing materials is very bright, there aren’t any specific products that are better than those that are already on the market.

 Lastly, with the increase in solar energy, we can expect that there will be more and more solar panels on top of houses in areas where it is beneficial.

-This may make stylish roofing materials less desirable and will require roofing to have more structural integrity to support the weight it will be bearing.
-But some designers are working on creating solar shingles to help improve the aesthetic and make solar energy more desirable.
+This may make stylish roofing materials less desirable and will require roofing to have more structural integrity to support the weight it will bear.
+Some designers are working on creating solar shingles to help improve the aesthetic and make solar energy more desirable.

 Alternatives to Replacing Your Roof